ToolsForDevs/FAST-SDK-Android/README.md

 *While we don’t provide any documentation for creating your own tools during the beta phase (as we’re focused on making the first batch of tools), it will be available once the public beta is over.*

-That is why FAST SDK has been designed form thebeginning with extension and customization in mind.
-We want to offer the possibility to any Android developer to create its own tool(s) on top of our framework, or create extensions to existing tools.
+That is why FAST SDK has been designed form the beginning with extension and customization in mind.
+We want to offer the possibility to any Android developer to create their own tool(s) on top of our framework, or create extensions to existing tools.

 We have defined two main components:
 * Plugins : Plugins are the tools themselves, that can be used in the Android application